Skip to Main Content

 Link to Clark Family Library

-Resources for students in ENG 112 during Spring Semester 2024.
+Resources for students in ENG 112 during Fall Semester 2024.

 Savvy Searching Suggestions

-So what can I do to have a more focused search with a more manageable number of results?
+What can I do to focus my search and bring back a more manageable number of results?

-First off, remember that when you're searching for phrases you can put quotation marks around the phrase to tell the search engine that you want it to think of your keywords as one idea.
-Without quotation marks, the search engine looks for the word gun and the word control anywhere they might be but with quotation marks, it's only finding the two words together.
-By using quotation marks, I brought my search results down to about 122,000.
+First tip is that when you're searching for phrases you can put quotation marks around the words in the phrase to tell the search engine that you want it to think of your keywords as one idea.
+Without quotation marks, the search engine looks for the word gun and the word control anywhere but with quotation marks, it's only finding the two words together.
+By using quotation marks, I brought my search results down to about 125,000.

 Another tip for savvy searching is trying to add additional keywords.
-Gun Control is a pretty big topic that someone could write an entire dissertation on.
+Gun control is a pretty big topic that someone could write an entire dissertation on.
 Your assignment is only for a 5-page paper so you likely need to focus on one aspect of gun control.
 Do you want to focus on handguns or automatic rifles or a tool that can be used for gun control like waiting periods or background checks?
-Reading those nice reference sources we talked about can help you identify a more focused aspect of your topic.
-For my example, I'm going to look at background checks.
+Reading reference sources can help you identify a more focused aspect of your topic.
+For this example, I'm going to look at background checks.
 Here's how I modified my search:

 When you check the "Peer Reviewed" filter you are limiting yourself to only the articles who meet the very strict definition of peer review.
 For the purposes of this assignment, you are not limited to peer-reviewed articles.
 You are allowed to use any article as long as it is credible and substantial.
 That could include magazines and newspapers which are the types of search results you'll lose if you limit to only peer reviewed articles.